Supply Chain

 The Collections Conservation Dynamic Purchasing System (CCDPS) makes bidding for parliamentary heritage collections care work more accessible and streamlined.

-We're inviting skilled heritage professionals to apply to join the new dynamic purchasing system.
-Once on the system, you’ll then be eligible to bid for work with both Parliament and the Restoration & Renewal (R&R) Programme.
+We're inviting skilled heritage professionals to apply to join the dynamic purchasing system.
+Once on the system, you’ll be eligible to bid for work with both Parliament and the Restoration & Renewal (R&R) Programme.

 Painting conservation work